Things to Do at Plaza Cuartel

 What to See & Do

-Visit the preserved concrete bunkers where the tragic massacre took place, now serving as solemn memorial chambers
+Explore the preserved air raid shelters where the massacre occurred, now serving as a solemn shrine with memorial plaques and historical information

 Practical Information